zita-ch/terrain_benchmark/README.md

 # terrain_benchmark
-terrain-robustness benchmark for legged locomotion
+Terrain-Robustness Benchmark for Legged Locomotion
 ----
 Project is done thanks to https://github.com/nanoxas/sketch-to-terrain for pix2pix implementation of terrain authoring!